 Joel is the Park Services Division Director with Willamalane Park and Recreation District.
 He has worked in the public sector at a botanical garden, zoological garden and in parks and recreation.
 His involvement with pesticides is a result of many years of use beginning in the greenhouse and nursery production.
 Joel has written and helped implement Integrated Pest Management plans for different public organizations.
 He worked with NCAP and other park professionals to create the Sustainable Places Information Network (SPIN) to increase the sharing of alternative approaches among public parks, landscape professionals and others.
 Board member since 4/21/14.

 Eli Holmes, OREGON

-Eli is owner and lead attorney at Blue River Law, P.C. specializing in small nonprofits and communities affected by factory farm pollution.
-She worked as a staff attorney for the Center for Food Safety for two years.
-She grew up in Michigan in the 1970’s, when much of the state’s population was poisoned with contaminated milk from our state’s dairy cows.
+Eli is lead attorney at Blue River Law, P.C. specializing in representing small nonprofits and communities affected by factory farm pollution.
+She serves "Of Counsel" to the Center for Food Safety.
+Eli's interest in chemical and pesticide issues stems from growing up in Michigan in the 1970’s, when much of the state’s population was poisoned with contaminated milk from our state’s dairy cows.
 The cows had been mistakenly and repeatedly consumed feed laced with flame retardant.
-Eli volunteers with the Center for Food Safety, Grower’s Market in Eugene, and the North American Butterfly Association.
+Eli supports Grower’s Market in Eugene, and the local chapter of the North American Butterfly Association.
 Board member since 7/8/2014.